IDEX is a “decentralized exchange” that launched in October 2016.

 Every trade occurs between two parties: the maker, whose order exists on the order book prior to the trade, and the taker, who places the order that matches (or “takes”) the maker’s order.

-IDEX’s trading fees for takers are 0.20%.
-This fee is slightly below the global industry average.
-The global industry average is arguably around 0.25%.
-IDEX also offers a discount for makers who trade at 0.10%.
+IDEX’s trading fees for takers are 0.25%.
+This fee is slightly above the global industry average spot trading taker fee, beign 0.221% according to this report.
+IDEX does however offer a discount for makers who trade at 0.10%.
 This is beneficial for the investors who are not interested in picking up existing orders from the order book but rather prefers to “go fishing” with maker-orders.

 IDEX Withdrawal fees

 IDEX does not accept any other deposit method than cryptocurrencies, so new crypto investors can’t actually trade at this exchange.
 If you don’t have any crypto but want to start trading here, you will first have to purchase cryptocurrencies from another exchange.
 Then, as a second step, you can deposit them here.
 You can do this easy though.

 The servers of decentralized exchanges normally spread out across the globe.
 This is different from centralized exchanges that normally have their servers more concentrated.
 This spread-out of servers leads to a lower risk of server downtime and also means that decentralized exchanges are virtually immune to attacks.
 This is because if you take out one of the servers, it makes little to no difference for the network of servers in its entirety.
 However, if you manage to get into a server at a centralized exchange, you can do a lot more harm.